 I plan to go to Jalapão, TO, some day.
 It's the "Brazilian desert", wonderful nature and it's said to be stunning.

 About South America, I've been to Patagonia (Chile and Argentina, including the W-trek in Torres deal Paine), Bolivia and Peru, and I think you can't miss neither.
-If you have any other questions fell free to ask! over 1 year ago
+If you have any other questions fell free to ask! almost 2 years ago

 Hello, I'm Brazilian, I think you could start in the Brazilian coast, becouse Amazonas is a way to go to other coutrys in South America, so I think would be cheaper for you if you go first to the coast and than to the coutryside and Amazonas;